An overview of SEC reporting and compliance rules for private fund managers

 Given the SEC’s focus on the private markets, firms must be conscientious about ongoing filing and reporting obligations.
 They must also be prepared to provide accurate information to the SEC and cooperate with an exam.
 Anything less could lead to deficiencies and fines as well as damage the firm’s reputation with investors.

 The best way for private fund managers to maintain accurate records and prepare for an SEC exam is to use advanced legal technology.
-Insight by Ontra is an AI-powered SaaS solution built to help fund managers proactively manage the contractual obligations in their fund documentation.
+Insight by Ontra is an AI platform built to help fund managers proactively manage the contractual obligations in their fund documentation.
 It replaces ad hoc tools, giving managers a central location to track their investor obligations, assign ownership of tasks, and build a comprehensive audit trail.
 Reach out to learn more about Insight.

 Below, we’ve summarized some key SEC filing and reporting obligations for private funds.
 Consult your legal counsel for more detail.*